apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

 See @ref[HttpEntity](../common/http-model.md#httpentity) for a description of the alternatives.

 If you rely on the @ref[Marshalling](../common/marshalling.md) and/or @ref[Unmarshalling](../common/unmarshalling.md) facilities provided by
-Akka HTTP then the conversion of custom types to and from streamed entities can be quite convenient.
+Apache Pekko HTTP then the conversion of custom types to and from streamed entities can be quite convenient.

 <a id="http-closing-connection-low-level"></a>
 ### Closing a connection